1992 United States presidential election in Delaware

 The 1992 United States presidential election in Delaware took place on November 3, 1992, as part of the 1992 United States presidential election.
-Voters chose three representatives, or electors to the Electoral College, who voted for president and vice president.
+Voters chose three representatives, or electors, to the Electoral College, who voted for president and vice president.

 Delaware was won by Governor Bill Clinton (D-Arkansas) with 43.52%% of the popular vote over incumbent President George H. W. Bush (R-Texas) with 35.33%.
-Businessman Ross Perot (I-Texas) finished in third, with 20.45% of the popular vote.
+Businessman Ross Perot (I-Texas) finished third, with 20.45% of the popular vote.
 Clinton ultimately won the national vote, defeating incumbent President Bush.
 Clinton comfortably won Delaware by a margin of 8.19%.
-This was the last election where Delaware was a swing state, with the margin within 3% of the national vote.
+This was the last election in which Delaware was a swing state, with the margin within 3% of the national vote.
 In 1996, the state would shift to the left, becoming a Democratic stronghold.

-As of the 2020 United States presidential election, this is the only election since 1948 in which Kent County did not support the overall winner.